mattcroat/joy-of-code/posts/what-is-sveltekit/what-is-sveltekit.md

 The future of SvelteKit is bright and I hope you give it a try but be warned in case you do you might not want to use anything else and side effects include a permanent grin on your face.

-[In the next part](https://joyofcode.xyz/sveltekit-project-structure) I'm going to set up a SvelteKit project from scratch and explain how it works.
+In the next part [learn how to set up a SvelteKit project from scratch](https://joyofcode.xyz/sveltekit-project-structure) and understand how it works.